Language Reference

 Two profiles are available: SANDBOX gets the portable non-file primitives, and

-FULL adds loading, file I/O, environment access, process arguments, and exit.
+FULL adds loading, file I/O, environment access, process arguments, exit, TCP

 | Group | Primitives | Profile |